-Table C-1 Consistency Analysis Policy # Relevant Policy Analysis of Project Consistency CITY OF CARSON GENERAL PLAN, LAND USE ELEMENT (2004) - POLICIES LU-1 Productive reuse of "brownfield" site.
-The proposed modified project Development under this Specific Plan would put to productive use a contaminated, former landfill/brownfield site, via site remediation through implementation of the RAP.
+Table C-1 Consistency Analysis Policy # Relevant Policy Analysis of Project Consistency CITY OF CA CITY OF CARSON GENERAL PLAN, LAND USE ELEMENT (2004) - POLICIES LU-1 Productive reuse of "brownfield" site.
+Development under this Specific Plan would put to productive use a contaminated, former landfill/ brownfield site, via site remediation through implementation of the RAP.
 LU-5.2 Implement and expand strategies to market, attract, and/or retain retail commercial areas and encourage businesses to participate.
-The proposed modified project Development under this Specific Plan would establish the Project site as a signature project along the I-405 Freeway, well located with regard to other freeways.
-The proposed modified project Development under this Specific Plan would offer high visibility in a new, planned development.
+Development under this Specific Plan would establish the Project site as a signature project along the I-405 Freeway, well located with regard to other freeways.
+Development under this Specific Plan would offer high visibility in a new, planned development.
 It would include entertainment uses to attract visitors and meet the needs of local population.
 Within specific retail sectors, development on the Property is not anticipated to result in short- or long-term impacts to the regional commercial sector but is projected to have a short-term negative effect on the local-serving commercial sector.
 However, it is forecasted that these short-term effects would be substantially reduced in the long term as projected household growth continues into the future.
 LU-5.3 Identify unique economic opportunities, such as niche markets, that will allow the City to capitalize on its location, its cultural diversity, and the tourism industry in the region.
-The proposed modified project Development under this Specific Plan would provide a regional facility in a mixed-use development, visibly noticeable along a major freeway corridor.
-The large scale of the proposed modified project Project Site and the proposed mix of visitor and local serving uses would create an opportunity to support a large range of uses, including specialized markets.
+Development under this Specific Plan would provide a regional facility in a mixed-use development, visibly noticeable along a major freeway corridor.
+The large scale of the Project Site and the proposed mix of visitor and local serving uses would create an opportunity to support a large range of uses, including specialized markets.
 LU-6.2 Achieve a sustainable land use balance through provision of incentives for desired uses; coordination of land use and circulation patterns; and promotion of a variety of housing types and affordability.
-The proposed modified project-Development under this Specific Plan would construct an internal circulation system on the Property that would be linked with the regional network and linked to the Avalon Boulevard interchange.
-The proposed modified project mitigation measures would include improvements to reduce impacts on the local road network within the City's jurisdiction where feasible, and where consistent with other General Plan policies.
-The proposed modified project Development under this Specific Plan, in combination with the 300 residential units entitled for construction on DD3, would add up to 1,550 new housing units, thus adding to the range and mix of housing available in the City of Carson.
+Development under this Specific Plan would construct an internal circulation system on the Property that would be linked with the regional network and linked to the Avalon Boulevard interchange.
+The mitigation measures would include improvements to reduce impacts on the local road network within the City's jurisdiction where feasible, and where consistent with other General Plan policies.
+Development under this Specific Plan, in combination with the 300 residential units entitled for construction on DD3, would add up to 1,550 new housing units, thus adding to the range and mix of housing available in the City of Carson.
 Retail uses would serve both local (City residents) and regional populations.
 Within specific retail sectors, development on the Property is not anticipated to result in short- or long-term impacts to the regional commercial sector but is projected to have a short-term negative effect on the local-serving commercial sector.
 However, it is forecasted that these short-term effects would be substantially reduced in the long term as household growth continues into the future.